Hash House Harriers: Clothing

 Hashers occasionally wear specialized clothing on trail or to the closing circles.
 Common items include thick, knee-high socks (commonly referred to as "Shiggy" socks), kilts, or "happi" coats, while some chapters (aka "kennels" in hare-and-hound chapters) offer "earned" clothing such as bibs or sashes.
 Shiggy socks are worn to protect the shins and knees of the wearer from thorns, mud, branches, or whatever else they run through.
 The Hash has its own tartan for members' kilts.
 Custom happi coats, originating out of Japan, are also commonly seen and made to reflect the local kennel.

-Hash Hymn
+Hash Hymns

+Often, kennels will end their ceremonies by singing a hash hymn.
+At many kennels, this song is a song that celebrates (or denigrates) their own kennel.
+Others will sing a different song.